Wyoming Cowboys must heal quickly after taxing loss to BYU

-LARAMIE – Andrew Peasley slowly stood up from the table after his postseason media session late Saturday night and limped out of the room like someone who had just bee extricated from a car crash.
+LARAMIE – Andrew Peasley slowly stood up from the table after his postgame media session late Saturday night and limped out of the room like someone who had just been extricated from a car crash.

 Wyoming head coach Craig Bohl took notice of the walking wounded filing onto the team bus following the punishing 38-24 loss at then-No. 19 BYU at LaVell Edwards Stadium.